How to Photograph Fireworks: Camera Settings & Tips

 4. Try Different Focal Lengths

-Just keep in mind you changing lenses can waste valuable time during the middle of the show.
+You can also play around with your camera settings for to achieve unique effects like playing with depth of field.
+Just keep in mind playing with settings or changing lenses during the show can waste valuable time during the middle of the show.

 5. Show Up Early